Advancing standards of care for Pulmonary Embolism

 The European Society of Cardiology (ESC) adopted revised guidelines in 2019 to help physicians better diagnose and manage patients with acute Pulmonary Embolism.

-Read more about diagnosis and the ESC guidelines.
+Read more about diagnosis and the ESC guidelines >

-Many hospitals are adopting Pulmonary Embolism Response Teams to more quickly diagnose patients with acute pulmonary embolism.
+Many hospitals are adopting Pulmonary Embolism Response Teams (PERT) to more quickly diagnose patients with acute pulmonary embolism.
 These multi-disciplinary teams collaborate to identify intermediate-high and high-risk patients, and to reduce variations in care practices.

-Learn more about the importance of Pulmonary Embolism response teams (PERT).
+Learn more about the importance of Pulmonary Embolism Response Teams (PERT) >

 Boston Scientific has developed an exclusive Pulmonary Embolism blended learning program with a team of well-known experts who are passionate about improving care for patients with PE.